Stellar Transient Populations 🔍

 Transient population

-In our case, this is the moment of “CO_contact”.
+For this we will create a TransientPopulation.
+This class is used to hold information about a specific event/moment in time.
+In our case, this is the moment of “CO_contact”, the moment of the BBH merger.
 However, we might want to store and calculate some additional values, such as the \(M_\mathrm{chirp}\) or \(\chi_\mathrm{eff}\).

-for us.
+The Population class has a function create_transient_population (see here for more details).
+In short, it takes a selection_function and a transient_name.
+The transient_name is a string identifying the transient population in the file, while selection_function extracts the TransientPopulation for us.
 This can be any custom function you want it to be, as long it outputs a pandas DataFrame with a ‘time’ and ‘metallicity’ column.

-Several selection functions are provided in posydon.popsyn.transient_select_funcs
+Several selection functions are provided in posydon.popsyn.transient_select_funcs:

-: 1.
-BBH_selection_function 2.
-GRB_selection_function
+1. BBH_selection_function

-We have copied part of the BBH_selection_function below to explain how a selections_function
+We have copied part of the BBH_selection_function below to explain how a selections_function works.

 [ ]: